 The Master of Education (MEd) in Educational Leadership degree is designed to meet the needs of those who desire positions in school leadership: K-12 Principal or Curriculum Director.
 The MEd in Educational Leadership degree allows candidates to gain certification in Montana as a K-12 Principal.
 Once candidates complete the degree and earn principal license certification they may take additional coursework to obtain superintendent licensure.
 This can be accomplished through earning an Education Specialist (EdS) degree or completing the School Superintendent Certificate program.
 For questions about these two endorsements, please go to the Department of Education Graduate Programs website for additional information.

-Administrator candidates must meet these requirements to be recommended for the Cl.
-3 Principal K-12 license:
+Administrator candidates must meet these requirements to be recommended for the Class 3 Principal K-12 license:

 - Completed Masters of Education in Educational Leadership

-- Current Montana Cl.
-1 or 2 License
+- Current Montana Class 1 or 2 License

 - Submit to OPI the following:

-Administrator candidates must meet these requirements to be recommended for the Cl.
-3 Superintendent license:
+Administrator candidates must meet these requirements to be recommended for the Class 3 Superintendent license:

-- Educator Licensure Request.
-Submitting this request will initiate the licensure process.
+- Educator Licensure Request Form.
+Submitting this request will initiate a recommendation.

-- Refer to OPI's Cl.
-3 Administrator License Superintendent webpage for additional information.
+- Refer to OPI's Class 3 Administrator License Superintendent webpage for all required documents to submit.